 There are three known exploding lakes, of which Kivu is one along with the Cameroonian Lake Nyos and Lake Monoun.
 This means the lake experiences violent overturns.
 The gaseous chemical composition is unique to each lake and in Lake Kivu’s case results in methane and carbon dioxide due to the interaction between the lake water and a volcano.

 Fish species include barbus, clarias, haplochromis as well as Nile Tilapia, Limnothrissa miodon, which is one of two species of Tanganyika sardine introduced in 1959.
-The growth of the population of sardine has doubled the fishing industry and provided a rich source of protein for the Rwandans.
+The growth of the population of sardine has doubled the fishing industry and provided a rich source of protein for the locals.

-Lake Kivu gained notoriety as the dumping ground for bodies from the Rwandan genocide and conflicts between the Huti and Tutsi people.
+Lake Kivu gained notoriety as the dumping ground for bodies from the genocide and conflicts between the Huti and Tutsi people.

 Ask an expert